6 Tips To Create The Perfect Product Onboarding Checklist

 Building a checklist is easy.
-Tools like Userpilot can help you implement one into your product in no time at all.
+Tools like Userpilot can help you implement one into your product in no time at all (and without code).

-Building a checklist that actually works, however, can be a little trickier.
+Building a checklist that is effective, however, can be a little trickier.

 For an email newsletter tool, for example, the checklist may help guide users towards sending their first email.
 This can be a fairly complex task if you’re new to the product.